-Since December 2014 John has stopped blogging in order to concentrate on finishing his novel, which has nothing whatsoever to do with God, Christianity, or religion.
+He has recently finished writing his first full-length novel, which has nothing whatsoever to do with God, Christianity, or religion.

 “Shore is a madman and a genius.”— Eric Metaxas, author of bestsellers Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery, and, Bonhoeffer: Pastor, Martyr, Prophet, Spy, the Christian Booksellers Association 2011 Book of the Year.

 “John Shore helps me un-learn something I shouldn’t have learned in seminary, which is that there’s a dichotomy between being pastoral and being prophetic.
 Watching him consistently do both of those at once reminds me that, yes, being pastoral to the victims and prophetic to those who have hurt them is how it ought to be.
 I’m a big fan and beneficiary of John’s writing.” — Fred Clark, a.k.a.
 Slacktivist.